 A simple semi-regular observation of the paint finish should keep exterior shutters looking and functioning optimally for many years.
 Repair any minor cracks or ruptures in the paint with the touch-up jar included with every order.
 Repainting may be performed at the same frequency as the house.

 If you believe this beautifully engineered wood shutter will fit the needs of your DIY project, please give us the opportunity to assist you.
 Navigate by selecting the desired style above.
 The resulting page will provide you with all of the necessary details and allow you to price and order.
-Our primary focus is on single-family homes, but we have also provided shutters to hotels, office buildings, schools, and country clubs.
+Our primary focus is on single-family homes, but we have also provided shutters to hotels, office buildings, apartments, schools, and country clubs.
 Our website is packed with very specific information, and we are also more than happy to discuss and answer your questions.